archan937/lock-o-motion/README.md

       }
       IGNORED_REQUIRES = []
       USER_MOCKS = "/Users/paulengel/Sources/just_awesome/mocks"
-      GEM_MOCKS = "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/lock-o-motion-0.1.0/lib/lock-o-motion/mocks"
+      GEM_MOCKS = "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/lock-o-motion-0.1.1/lib/lock-o-motion/mocks"
       LOAD_PATHS = [
-        "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/slot_machine-0.1.0/lib",
+        "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/mab-0.0.2/lib",
-        "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/lock-o-motion-0.1.0/lib",
+        "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/lock-o-motion-0.1.1/lib",
         "/Users/paulengel/.rvm/gems/ruby-1.9.3-p374/gems/colorize-0.5.8/lib",
         "/Library/RubyMotion/lib",

 ### Warnings at runtime

-As said before, you are not able to require sources at runtime and you cannot use "dynamic code execution" like `class_eval` or `instance_eval`.
+As said before, you are not able to require sources at runtime and you cannot do "dynamic code execution" using `class_eval` or `instance_eval` with string interpolation (passing blocks is possible though).
 LockOMotion warns you about these kind of statements.

 #### Restricted method calls

-Using the same `Gemfile` as in the previous example.
+Using the previous `Gemfile`, as Mab uses `class_eval` with string interpolation.
 The console output would look something like this:

     1.9.3 paulengel:just_awesome $ rake
          Build ./build/iPhoneSimulator-6.1-Development